Alumni

 Ella Eßlinger

-Ella Eßlinger is a trained architect with an independent and collaborative practice.
+Ella Eßlinger is a trained architect.
 She holds a B.A. from TU Munich and an M.Sc. from ETH Zurich.
-In 2023–24 she was part of the curatorial internship program at the Canadian Centre for Architecture (CCA).
-As a member of ZAS*, she taught a visiting studio at the Department of Architecture at ETH Zurich in 2024.
-Together with Clara Richard Gostynski she developed the editorial project Nachglühen / Afterglow, (vol.1, 2022; vol. 2, 2024; Zurich: women writing architecture publishing).
-Her work has been exhibited at gta exhibitions (2023) and Swiss Art Awards (finalist 2025) among others.
+In 2023–24, she joined the curatorial internship program at the Canadian Centre for Architecture (CCA).
+As a member of ZAS*, she was a visiting lecturer at the Department of Architecture at ETH Zurich in 2024.
+She also collaborated with the team of the Swiss Pavillon at the Venice Biennale 2025.
+Her work has been shown at gta exhibitions (2023) and the Swiss Art Awards (finalist 2025), among others.

 Paulina Nolte